Masters vs PhD Degree – Which Is Right for You?

 Some of the benefits of earning a PhD include:

-- You’ll be regarded as an expert in your field
+- You may be regarded as an expert in your field

 - Enhance your transferable skills, such as critical reasoning, problem-solving, and in-depth analysis